deekayen/git-svn-migrate/README.txt

   https://example.com/svn/evilProject

 With this format the name of the project is assumed to be the last part of the URL.
-So these repostitories would be converted into awesomeProject.git, secretProject.git and evilProject.git, respectively.
+So these repositories would be converted into awesomeProject.git, secretProject.git and evilProject.git, respectively.

 If the project name of your repository is not the last part of the URL, or you